Post Fetaured Image

-No, it is not required for substitute teachers to hold a certificate in order to teach in the classroom.
+No, it is not required for substitute teachers to hold a teaching certification in order to teach in the classroom.

 Below we’ll explore some of the most frequent requirements to become a substitute teacher in Texas, as well as how you can become certified to teach on a full-time basis as you substitute teach.

-While requirements vary among school districts for substitute teachers, there are a handful of qualifications commonly seenare you required to have a substitute teacher certification in Texas across the state.
+While requirements to be a substitute teacher in Texas vary among school districts, there are a handful of qualifications commonly seen across the state.

-Most districts require a baseline level of education.
-While one district may require a minimum of an associate’s degree, another may require a bachelor’s degree.
+Most districts require a substitute to meet a baseline level of education requirements.
+In addition to a high school diploma, one Texas school district may require a minimum of an associate’s degree, and another may require a bachelor’s degree.

 Some may only require a certain number of college credit hours.
-For example, in the Houston Independent School District and the Dallas Independent School District, substitute teachers (also known as associate teachers in Houston) must have completed at least 60 college credit hours.
+For example, in the Houston Independent School District, substitutes must have completed at least 48 college credit hours (substitutes are known as associate teachers in Houston).
+The Dallas Independent School District requires that substitute teachers have at least 60 college credit hours.

 As part of the application process, many districts will require official transcripts from the applicant’s college or university.
 A minimum grade point average may be required as well for a credit hour to count.